60dimension/IELTS-Vocabularies/Vocabulary02.md

 There are an estimated 90,000 gangsters in the country.

-The United Mine Workers are not on strike today, despite the expiry of their contract at midnight.
+The United Mine Workers are not on strike today despite the expiry of their contract at midnight.

-The diploma course would offer remote access to the course materials via the internet's world wide web.
+The diploma course would offer remote access to the course materials via the internet's World Wide Web.

 She's extraordinarily disciplined.